gawdeparag/lab-agile-planning/README.md

 # lab-agile-planning
-This repo contains the lab for agile planning
+This repo contains the lab for agile planning; Part of "Introduction to Agile Development and Scrum" course on Coursera.